Data Sources

 Sharing with your team

-Shared sources appear automatically in teammates' workspaces.
-Each person gets their own isolated connection.
-Sharing a source doesn't share your credentials.
+Shared connections appear automatically in teammates' workspaces.
+Each person gets their own isolated binding to the underlying source.
+Sharing doesn't share your credentials.
 See Workspace Isolation for details.

 Uploading files

 You can upload CSV, Excel, and other files directly through the web UI or by asking your AI.
-They land in your workspace where your AI can read, parse, and analyze them alongside connected data sources.
+They land in data/uploads/ inside your workspace where your AI can read, parse, and analyze them alongside connected sources.

 Detailed guides